kleinomicslab/mrbin/README.md

 * bins: A matrix containing bin data for all samples, Depending on the option you chose, the data will be cleaned up and scaled.
 * parameters: A list containing all parameters used to create the bin matrix.
+* factors: A vector containing group names for all samples.

 Two text files may be written to the working directory:
 * A .txt file containing all parameters.
 This file can be reloaded to R using recreatemrbin("filename").
 This will enable reusing parameters used in a previous run and can help increase reproducibility.